Mandíbula (Jawbone)

 One of the best thrillers I was able to read nowadays, when you can find tons of them.
 Its intensity is surprising.
 Juan Ángel Juristo, ABC

 Borrowing from Stephen King and, above all, from Lovecraft, Jawbone draws a theogony that reflects horror and its opposite and that is able to trap both the characters in the novel and its readers.
-La Stampa, Italia
+La Stampa, Italy

 “Cultivated perversion”, “postmodern horror”… are some of the labels used to classify the work of this writer.
 Xavi Ayén, La Vanguardia